raindropio/help/docs/using/browser-extension/index.md

 2. Click the Raindrop.io extension icon to launch the Clipper or Mini App (depends on your settings)
 3. Click the `Save` button to send the content to the `Unsorted` or chosen collection

 ## Save Link or Image
 1. Right-click on a link or image
 2. Select `Save link` or `Save image`

+## Save All Tabs
+This feature not ready yet.
+Hope to release it later this year.

 ## Highlight Saved Pages
 See if a page already saved.
 Special [✔] indicator will be showed when you visit already saved page